menu icon

 Also check out my Facebook and Pinterest pages for lots of fabulous foodie stories, videos, cooking tips, and recipes.

-pasta with peas, bacon and tomatoes
+bacon pasta with tomatoes and peas.

-pasta with tomatoes, bacon and peas
+pasta with tomatoes, bacon and peas.

 Quick and Easy Bacon and Tomato Pasta with Peas